Tademan21/alx-system_engineering-devops/README.md

-What is the shell
+What is the shell objectivies
-What is the difference between a terminal and a shell What is the shell prompt
+to do the following activities
-How to use the history (the basics)
+What do the commands chmod, sudo, su, chown, chgrp do